mamoore1440/Econ-Blog-old/src/content/posts/what-are-bonds.md

 AA through B all have + and - possibilities too.
 So for instance it is possible can have a rating of AA+, B-, BBB+, A-, or just AA.<br>

-Why then would someone buy a bond from a CC credit rated entity when they could buy a bond from a AA credit rated entity?
+Why then, would someone buy a bond from a CC credit rated entity when they could buy a bond from a AA credit rated entity?
 Well it's simple really.
 The lower the potential borrower's bond credit rating is the higher the yield the potential borrower will have to offer to become a borrower.
 No one wants to lose their investment, so there will always be a reason for investors to be cautious and seek safety.
 They will thus climb the ratings ladder to the highest bond credit rating for their investment (AAA).
 A potential borrower-as a CC rated entity-needs to entice investors to their bonds.
 How do they do it?
 Offer more money!
 In this case it come in the form of higher yields.

 Because I just briefly talked about the credit rating I am going to link the wikipedia page for it [here](https://en.wikipedia.org/wiki/Bond_credit_rating).
 You may want to check out the Criticisms section of the wikipedia page.
 This rating system has flaws and at times they are <b>massive</b>.
 </p>